Japan's Exceptional Service! Most Used Taxi App GO

 article thumbnail image

-From Kusatsu Station, take a compact tour around post towns.
-A recommended course that lets you experience history.
-Travel back in time to the Edo period, when the Tokaido and Nakasendo roads crossed and Kusatsu-shuku flourished.
+A compact tour from Kusatsu Station focusing on the post town.
+A recommended course for experiencing history.
+Travel back in time to the Edo period, when Kusatsu flourished as a post town where the Tokaido and Nakasendo roads intersected.

 Required time